craftercms/docs/source/content-authors/content-authors-workflows.rst

      :align: center
      :alt: Workflow - Notification email to approve/reject request to approver

 Below is the dialog that loads after clicking on **Publish**.
 The item scheduling selected in the dialog depends on what the requester has chosen when the request to publish was sent.
 In the image below. the selected scheduling for the item is for the **Now**.
-Click on **Submit** to publish the content now.
+Click on **Publish** to publish the content now.

 .. image:: /_static/images/page/page-workflows-approve-publish-now.jpg
      :width: 75 %